IdeaBridge/AapliDocumentation/pages/mydoc/file_uploads.md

 ## Advanced Properties of File uploads:
 In the Advanced tab of the File Upload properties, you will find the following options:

-{% include image.html file="file_uploads3.jpg" url="https://admin.aapli.co/form-builder" alt="File Uploads" caption="Advanced Properties of File uploads Component" %}
+{% include image.html file="file_uploads3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="File Uploads" caption="Advanced Properties of File uploads Component" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the File Upload field from the form responder or user.
 This can be useful when you want to collect file uploads without displaying the field visibly.